mpark/mpark.github.io/_posts/programming/2017-05-26-constexpr-function-parameters.md

 }
 ```

-This function is not allowed because `n`  __could__ be runtime value, in which
+This function is not allowed because `n`  __could__ be a runtime value, in which
-case it would violate the requirement that `static_assert` expects a constant
+case it would violate the requirement that `static_assert` must be given
-expression.
+a constant expression.

 [constexpr]: http://en.cppreference.com/w/cpp/language/constexpr